boxyhq/website/docs/jackson/sso-providers/microsoft-adfs.md

 9. Mapping attributes:
    On the Configure Claim Rule screen, enter a Claim Rule Name of your choice, select Active Directory as the Attribute Store, then add the following mapping:

-- From the LDAP Attribute column, select E-Mail-Addresses.
-From the Outgoing Claim Type, type E-Mail Address.
+- From the LDAP Attribute column, select `E-Mail-Addresses`.
+From the Outgoing Claim Type, type `E-Mail Address`.
-- From the LDAP Attribute column, select Given-Name.
-From the Outgoing Claim Type, type Given Name.
+- From the LDAP Attribute column, select `Given-Name`.
+From the Outgoing Claim Type, type `Given Name`.
-- From the LDAP Attribute column, select Surname.
-From the Outgoing Claim Type, type Surname.
+- From the LDAP Attribute column, select `Surname`.
+From the Outgoing Claim Type, type `Surname`.
-- From the LDAP Attribute column, select User-Principal-Name.
-From the Outgoing Claim Type, type Name ID.
+- From the LDAP Attribute column, select `User-Principal-Name`.
+From the Outgoing Claim Type, type `Name ID`.

 10. Finally open Windows PowerShell as an administrator, then run the following command: